 Backspacing is the distance measured from the hub mounting surface to the inside edge of the wheel.
 When you decrease backspacing, you gain more inside wheel clearance.

 Offset is measured in mm and generally refers to how your wheels sit inside the wheel wells.
 You get (+)positive, 0, and (-)negative offset wheels.
 When it’s positive the imaginary center line of the wheel is more towards the front and negative means the mounting surface is more towards the rear of the rim creating a deep dish effect.

-With modern 4WD vehicles like Rangers, Tacomas and Chevy’s they have many safety features built into the chassis which causes some complications when it comes to installing bigger tires.
+Modern 4WD vehicles like Rangers, Tacomas, and Chevy have many safety features built into the chassis which causes some complications when it comes to installing bigger tires.

 Fitting 35” tires to a 3rd Gen Tacoma requires a bit of body mount modifications as well as wheel arch trimming.
 You will require a minimum 2.5” lift, negative offset (-12) rims, and you’ll need to do some additional body modifications, such as cutting and welding of the body mounts and bending away of the pinch weld.

 On the rear, it’s a straightforward fit with no clearance issues.
 You can get full tuck on the rear without any hassles.
 You can trim the wheel arch for improved clearance, however, you will lose your wheel arch liners.